 TRANSPORTATION: Transportation will be in minibuses driven by the leaders or a larger bus with a driver if the group size requires it.
 The leader will arrange a seating rotation.
 Participants must be willing and able to ride in any seat in our tour vehicles.

-We gathered in Sofia the capital of Bulgaria and began our drive south.
-Still in Bulgaria we stopped at the 13th century monastery at Rilla where some of our first birds included Crag Martins nest building in amongst the ancient structure, Song Thrushes, Coal Tits, Firecrest and Goldcrest in the surrounding woodland, and Red-rumped Swallows near our lunch spot.
+Everyone gathered in Sofia, the capital of Bulgaria, where we met up with Minko Madjarov and began our drive south.
+While still in Bulgaria, we stopped at the 13th century monastery at Rila.
+Some of our first birds here included Crag Martins nest building in amongst the ancient structure, Song Thrushes, Coal Tits, Firecrest and Goldcrest in the surrounding woodland, and Red-rumped Swallows near our lunch spot.
 Other stops gave us mighty Griffon Vultures sailing overhead and brief views of Hawfinch.

 Crossing the seamless border into Greece, we reached Lake Kerkini and its environs, our focus over the next few days.
 An early morning boat trip out onto the lake was an unforgettable experience as we found ourselves surrounded by hordes of Great White and Dalmatian Pelicans, and Great and Pygmy Cormorants, all busy either feeding or nesting.
 There were masses of Great Crested Grebes out on the open water and good numbers of Squacco, Grey and Purple Herons, and Little Egrets lining the shore.
 Coots and Moorhens crept through the reeds and a real highlight were the Little Crakes with a maximum of 5 different birds seen one day.
 The reed-fringed canals were the perfect place to see noisy Great Reed Warblers belting out their scratchy song, although Cettis Warbler and ubiquitous Nightingales competed for the loudest noise.